 February 2008.
-It had been a quiet, relaxing day and I was completely knocked for six by what happened as I made my way back into town to meet up with my girlfriend.
+It had been a quiet, relaxing day, so I was completely knocked for six by what happened as I made my way back into town to meet up with my girlfriend.
 “Rob!?!”
 “Leighton!?!?”
-I literally bumped into a guy I’d worked with in Doha some seven years before.
+I literally bumped right into a guy I’d worked with in Doha seven years before.
 We hadn’t kept in touch and had no idea of each other’s whereabouts.
 Only in Luxembourg!!!

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.